HyrienLab/hvtn302_manuscript_bcrseq_analysis/README.md

-# hvtn302_manuscript_bcrseq_analysis
+# HVTN 302 Manuscript BCR Sequencing Analysis

-Analysis code covering BCR sequencing data presented in the HVTN 302 manuscript.
+This repository contains analysis code for BCR sequencing data presented in the HVTN 302 manuscript.